 Ira A. Fulton Schools of Engineering

-To be approved by the Fulton Schools Faculty Executive Committee – Spring, 2016
+Approved by the Assembly of the Ira A. Fulton Schools of Engineering on September 10, 2019

-Approved by the Interim Dean on January 13, 2016
+Reviewed by the Dean on September 18, 2019

 Promotion of Academic Professionals

 A full list of AP titles is listed in ACD 505-03.
-APs may hold continuing, probationary, or fixed-term appointments.
-An AP with a fixed-term appointment may have a year-to-year, multi-year, or rolling multi-year appointment.
+Academic Professionals with a fixed-term appointment may have a year-to-year, multi-year, or rolling multi-year appointment.
 Promotion of academic professionals is warranted only when achievements are tangibly demonstrated.
 Thus, promotion is based neither on promise nor longevity, but on demonstrated excellence.

 Promotion criteria for academic professionals depend on the AP’s assigned job responsibilities.
 Guidelines for significant accomplishment are outlined below.
 APs with probationary or continuing appointment are governed by a process distinct from the one governing APs with fixed-term (non-continuing eligible) appointments.
 AP candidates should consult with the Unit Director’s office to determine which promotion process guide to follow.